CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ComputeStorageControllerOperationAllOf.md

 `func (o *ComputeStorageControllerOperationAllOf) HasControllerId() bool`

 HasControllerId returns a boolean if a field has been set.

+### GetEncryptionKey

+`func (o *ComputeStorageControllerOperationAllOf) GetEncryptionKey() string`

+GetEncryptionKey returns the EncryptionKey field if non-nil, zero value otherwise.

+### GetEncryptionKeyOk

+`func (o *ComputeStorageControllerOperationAllOf) GetEncryptionKeyOk() (*string, bool)`

+GetEncryptionKeyOk returns a tuple with the EncryptionKey field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEncryptionKey

+`func (o *ComputeStorageControllerOperationAllOf) SetEncryptionKey(v string)`

+SetEncryptionKey sets EncryptionKey field to given value.

+### HasEncryptionKey

+`func (o *ComputeStorageControllerOperationAllOf) HasEncryptionKey() bool`

+HasEncryptionKey returns a boolean if a field has been set.

+### GetRemoteMode

+`func (o *ComputeStorageControllerOperationAllOf) GetRemoteMode() bool`

+GetRemoteMode returns the RemoteMode field if non-nil, zero value otherwise.

+### GetRemoteModeOk

+`func (o *ComputeStorageControllerOperationAllOf) GetRemoteModeOk() (*bool, bool)`

+GetRemoteModeOk returns a tuple with the RemoteMode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRemoteMode

+`func (o *ComputeStorageControllerOperationAllOf) SetRemoteMode(v bool)`

+SetRemoteMode sets RemoteMode field to given value.

+### HasRemoteMode

+`func (o *ComputeStorageControllerOperationAllOf) HasRemoteMode() bool`

+HasRemoteMode returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)